victororiko/reliability_on_demand/reliability-on-demand/README.md

 For the project to build, **these files must exist with exact filenames**:

 - `public/index.html` is the page template;
-- `src/index.js` is the JavaScript entry point.
+- `src/index.js` is the JavaScript entry point (.tsx works as well)

 You can delete or rename the other files.